What Is Purim?

 The biblical Book of Esther, or Megillat Esther in Hebrew, tells the story of Purim.
 The heroes of the story are Esther, a beautiful young Jewish orphan living in Persia, and her cousin Mordecai, who raised Esther as if she were his own daughter.
 After King Xerxes divorced his first wife, Queen Vashti, for not obeying his commands, Esther was one of many young women brought to the royal harem to be considered as the new queen.

 Thankfully, Mordecai was one of the king’s advisors, and he coached Esther into finding favor before the king.
-King Xerxes loved Esther and made her his queen, but on Mordecai’s advice, Esther kept her true identity as a Jew hidden from the king.
+King Xerxes loved Esther and made her his queen, but on her cousin’s advice, Esther kept her true identity as a Jew hidden from the king.

 That infuriated Haman, so he plotted to destroy all the Jewish people in revenge.
 He told the king, “There is a certain people dispersed among the peoples in all the provinces of your kingdom who keep themselves separate.
 Their customs are different from those of all other people, and they do not obey the king’s laws; it is not in the king’s best interest to tolerate them” (Esther 3:8).
 The king handed over the fate of the Jewish people to Haman, who planned to kill them all.